dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 ---
-title: Dart 3.0 class modifiers for API maintainers
+title: Class modifiers for API maintainers
 description: How to use the class modifiers added in Dart 3.0 to make your package's API more robust and maintainable.
 ---